jromero3/Multivagrant_Machine_with_Ansible/README.md

 4) Having Vagrant 2.2.5 installed on your computer, type the command "vagrant up" and wait for the set up to be complete

-5) Once the set up is done, go on your browser and type "http://development.local".
+5) Once the task "Run app.js with node.js" shows up, wait one minute, then go on your browser and type "http://development.local".
 It should show a homepage saying the app is running correctly.
 If you type "http://development.local/posts", it will show you a "Recent Posts" page.